14 Proven ways to improve team time management in 2023

-1. Track time to see where you’re at
+Tip #1: Track time to see where you’re at

 For example, in Clockify — a time management app for teams, a team manager can set up projects and important milestones for its progress.

-2. Make a workload overview
+Tip #2: Make a workload overview

-- giving feedback,
+- Giving feedback,

-- training new employees,
+- Training new employees,

-- making presentations,
+- Making presentations,

-- organizing meetings,
+- Organizing meetings,

-- client communication,
+- Client communication, and